matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

    - the order of structs in the list corresponds to the order of elements at the same level
 6. Each XML attribute that defines a namespace maps to a CUE struct property in the same way that other XML attributes are mapped.
 7. When an XML element name includes a namespace label as a prefix, the corresponding CUE struct property will be keyed by the same name and include the same prefix.
-8. Values of XML attributes and elements will be typed in the corresponding CUE value when the type is inferred to be either int, float, boolean, null, or string.
+8. XML element and attribute values are mapped to strings.

 ### Sample CUE constraints for XML using `koala`